-SECTION 1.
+Section 1.
 No corporation shall be created or have its charter extended, changed or amended by special laws except those for charitable, educational, penal or reformatory purposes, which are to be and remain under the patronage and control of the state; but the Legislature shall provide by general laws for the organization of all corporations hereafter to be created.

 SEC.
 2. All existing charters, or grants of special or inclusive privileges, under which a bona fide organization shall not have taken place and business been commenced in good faith at the time this Constitution takes effect, shall thereafter have no validity.
-SEC.
-3. The Legislature shall not remit the forfeiture of the charter to any

-SEC.
+Sec.
 3. The Legislature shall not remit the forfeiture of the charter to any corporation now existing, nor alter or amend the same, nor pass any other general or special law for the benefit of such corporation, except upon the condition that such corporation shall thereafter hold its charter subject to the provisions of this Constitution.